 Best Practices for Hiring and Employing a Nanny: Virtual

-The non-member rate for this 2 Week Series is $40 and the member rate is $30 for 1 Caregiver.
+The non-member rate for this workshop is $40 and the member rate is $30 for 1 Caregiver.
 Click here to purchase your membership today.

 Join The Institute for Families and Nannies and Hand-in-Hand for an online workshop for parents who employ or are thinking of employing a nanny.

-In this two-part workshop series, parents will learn the basics of how to hire a nanny and create a share care arrangement during COVID-19 as well as how to be a good employer to ensure a successful working relationship and the best care for your child.
+In this workshop, parents will learn the basics of how to hire a nanny and create a share care arrangement as well as how to be a good employer to ensure a successful working relationship and the best care for your child.

 Topics covered include:

 -Your rights and responsibilities as an employer, including employment laws, wages, sick leave & work agreements